rdp/replace-text-pdf/README.md

 Feedback/bugs/feature requests welcome via github issues.
 More features possible: keeping the exact formatting only if the text is the "same exact size"

-Contributing: run existing specs like $ crystal spec.cr Submit a PR or issue :)
+Contributing: run existing specs like $ crystal spec Submit a PR or issue :)

 Related: you can also replace text manually in Pdfs using openoffice draw or inkscape.